renatosamperio/r-ollama/README.md

 ```

 ### Send prompts to local models
-Use a trained model to get a response.
+Use a trained model to get a response similar to `ollama` CLI prompt.
 ```r
 > prompt <- "What is the capital of France?"
 > tictoc::tic(msg = "Got response after")